 In some cases, your smile may be restored using porcelain veneers.
 Veneers fit right over the top of your teeth, and can conceal virtually any imperfection in your teeth.
 The size of the veneer can be customized to make your tooth look the right size for your mouth.

 Composites are another option.
 This is tooth colored material typically used in fillings.
 It can be bonded directly on to your natural enamel to widen or lengthen your teeth to their desired sizes.
 This is an option for smaller restorations.

 Crowns offer the most coverage and strength.
 A crown is essentially a cap that covers the existing tooth.
 It can be customized to be the exact size, color and shape to give you the most beautiful smile.

 To determine which restoration is right for you, Dr. Larson will perform a thorough exam to understand exactly what level of microdontia you are facing, and to determine your smile goals.
 Working together, he’ll create a treatment plan that will provide you with a beautiful, functioning and mature looking smile that you’ll be proud to show off.

-© 2013 Sinai Marketing and Greg D. Larson, DDS.
-Authorization to post is granted, with the stipulation that Sinai Marketing and Greg D. Larson, DDS, are credited as sole source.
-Linking to other sites from this press release is strictly prohibited, with the exception of herein imbedded links.
+© 2015 Millionairium and Dr. Greg Larson Authorization to post is granted, with the stipulation that Millionairium and Dr. Larson are credited as sole source.
+Linking to other sites from this document is strictly prohibited, with the exception of herein imbedded links.